suggestio/suggestio/doc/tech/wifi.md

 Feature can be used to place content information inside buildings in zero-cost way (re-using current wi-fi infrastructure).

-No Wi-Fi router tweaks needed, publicitly-available MAC-addresses are used for regions identification.
+No Wi-Fi router tweaks needed, because only publicitly-available MAC-addresses are used for regions identification.

 ## End-users need Suggest.io mobile app installed
 Yes, end-users need installed application on Android/iOS, because Wi-Fi radio-scanning supported only